Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Does the most effort actually go towards the most important projects?
 (In the case of B the effort does not match the priority.)

 Observe the dependencies among the projects, too.
 Some development projects can only start once the results of basic projects are available.
-Maybe, you have also planned several alternative scenarios.
+Maybe you have also planned several alternative scenarios.
 Naturally, only one of these needs to be implemented.

 Simple Excel lists soon prove to be inadequate when it comes to prioritization and dependencies.
 Professional capacity planning tools provide excellent support for these challenges.

 Our tip: When implementing new kinds of projects, e.g. in the R&D area, you often face unknowns or various approaches to a solution.
 Resource requirements tend to be relatively uncertain or rather different from case to case.
-We recommend you to divide such projects into research and implementation.
+We recommend you divide such projects into research and implementation.
 This allows you to limit the uncertainty in the research part via a time budget.
 Based on the results of the research you will be able to plan the implementation part anew and in a more precise way.

 Step 3: Identify the Actually Available Capacities